Deaf & Hard of Hearing

 TDHH's in SD8 Work with Students in a Variety of Ways:

-- Increase students’ understanding of texts, lessons, and oral language
+- Increase students’ understanding of vocabularies, concepts, and oral language

 - Increase students’ self-advocacy skills